tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 #### Strengths

 - Counterparty provides smart contract abilities that is rooted in the Bitcoin block chain
-- Embedded consensus - nodes maintain identical ledgers without using a peer-to-peer network

 #### Weaknesses

 - All Counterparty smart contracts and their state updates are executed and maintained off-chain in the federated nodes.
 If the federated nodes are compromised no evidence of any transaction within the Counterparty eco system exists.
+- Embedded consensus - nodes maintain identical ledgers without using a peer-to-peer network

 #### Opportunities for Tari

+- Federated Nodes can implement improved consensus models like Federated Byzantine Agreement [[55]](https://towardsdatascience.com/federated-byzantine-agreement-24ec57bf36e0)
-See '*Scriptless scripts*'
+- See '*Scriptless scripts*'

 #### Threats for Tari